Prospective Student Open House

-Our event for 2016 has passed.
-Please contact Lauren Ludwig for more information regarding out graduate programs.
+Please contact Lauren Ludwig for more information regarding out graduate programs and the open house.

 We welcome you to join us for our open house and panel discussion in October 2017, to explore the educational opportunities available to help you pursue a career in the emerging field of biomedical informatics.
 As the U.S. strives to implement electronic health records at all medical institutions in 2015, positions at the intersection of information technology and healthcare will continue to be a primary focus.
 In addition, the wealth of data coming out of gene sequencing, genomics and biological studies is creating numerous positions in bioinformatics to help translate this information into diagnostics and therapeutics for medicine.

 Come meet our faculty, admissions representatives, current students and alumni.
 Learn about our programs in Clinical Informatics, Bioinformatics and Computational Biology, and hear from our current students about their educational experiences.
 Finally, have your questions answered during our informal Q&A session.Pizza lunch will be served during our registration and poster session starting at 11:30.
 We are pleased to welcome you, your friends and family members.
 Please be sure to submit the registration form to secure your spot.

 Date: Saturday October 14, 2017

 Place: Oregon Health & Science University BICC Gallery, first floor

 Registration opens September 2017

 |11:30 a.m.||Registration and Poster Session (pizza provided)||BICC Gallery|